zlogic/mendix-docs/content/en/docs/control-center/people/roles-permissions.md

 ## Introduction

-On the **Roles & Permissions** page, you can view and manage project roles and permissions.
+On the **Roles & Permissions** page in Control Center, you can view and manage project roles and permissions.
 Additionally, you can migrate default project-level roles to centralized company-level roles.

 ## Default Project Roles